The 'Forgotten Olympians': Winners Even Without Medals

 "Just an honor"

 "Oh yeah, my phone was exploding with messages!
-From my family, friends," Alexia Paganini said.
+From my family, friends," Alexia Paganini said after finishing her free skate in the ladies figure skating competition at the Gangneung Ice Arena.

-The 16-year-old American-Swiss athlete had just finished her free skate in the ladies figure skating competition at the Gangneung Ice Arena.
-She would place 21st in her first Olympics.
+The 16-year-old American-Swiss athlete placed 21st in her first Olympics.
 While the world talked about the top three — Alina Zagitova and Evgenia Medvedeva for the Olympic Athletes From Russia contingent, and Canadian Kaetlyn Osmond — Paganini heard from family, friends and Switzerland, the country she decided to represent last year.
 She was born and raised and lives in the U.S., but has had a Swiss passport since birth.

 "It means a lot to me to represent a country that's so close to my roots," said Paganini, whose father is from Switzerland.
 "To know my whole family from Switzerland is watching me.
 It's just an honor."